goutham-gummadi/rebranding/README.md

-Here’s a focused `README.md` section specifically for the **Rebranding** scripts in your repository:

----

 ## 🔄 Rebranding Scripts

 This folder contains automation scripts designed to simplify and accelerate the process of **rebranding user accounts** across various systems.
 These scripts are particularly useful during company mergers, acquisitions, or organizational restructuring.